 Ecosystem-Atmosphere Interactions – Rinnan Lab

 The Rinnan Lab explores the controls on the exchange of biogenic volatile organic compounds (BVOCs) between ecosystems and the atmosphere.
-We use state-of-the-science techniques for measurement of BVOC emissions from plants, emissions and uptake by soils, and their exchange at the ecosystem scale.
-We conduct experiments in the laboratory and in the field, predominantly in the arctic environments.
+We use state-of-the-science techniques for measurement of BVOC emissions from plants and other photosynthetic organisms; emissions and uptake by microbial communities in soil, water and plant tissues; and BVOC exchange at the ecosystem scale.
+We conduct experiments in the laboratory and in the field to assess the biological processes related to BVOC production, consumption and transformations.

-Riikka Rinnan is a professor in the Terrestrial Ecology Section, Department of Biology and a principal investigator at the Center for Permafrost (CENPERM), University of Copenhagen, Denmark.
+Riikka Rinnan is a professor in the Terrestrial Ecology Section, Department of Biology and the director of the new Center of Excellence, Center for Volatile Interactions (VOLT), at University of Copenhagen, Denmark.
 For other group members, scroll down on this page.

 Arctic ecosystem ecology and ecosystem-atmosphere interactions